Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

 }
 ```

 Thus, to construct the `IncreaseOptions` struct we just need to specify `slippageTolerance`, `deadline`, and `tokenId`.
 The `tokenId` is the unique identifier of the position (or more specifically, the ERC721 that represents a position) for which we want to add liquidity.
-In this example, our tokenId is just 1, but in production each tokenId is unique and can be monitored on chain.
+In this example, our tokenId is just 1, but in production, each tokenId is unique and can be monitored on chain.

 ```typescript
 const {calldata ,value} = NonfungiblePositionManager.addCallParameters(position, {